Farming Then And Now – From Planting to Harvest

 For grades 3 to 7

-In session 1, students will view an object in its place in an exhibit and then have a chance to observe and handle it in a classroom situation.
-Using a simple worksheet they discuss and answer questions about the object relating to its construction, how it might have been used in the past and how it might be used today.
+This program teaches how to develop a "looking strategy" - a way of viewing an object and understanding what it is the object says about itself, the person who created it and the society in which it was produced.
+Participants will view an object in its place in an exhibit and then have a chance to observe and handle it.
+They discuss and answer questions about the object relating to its construction, how it might have been used in the past and how it might be used today.
+Students are given the assignment to write a simple story about the object and then present their work to others.